Next Start

 There are a lot of moving parts in a car’s engine.
-From the crankshaft and camshaft to the pistons, rods, and pulleys, all of these components are moving quickly and at specific times so things function properly.
+From the crankshaft and camshaft to the pistons, rods and pulleys, all these components are moving quickly and at specific times so systems can function properly.

 During this process, your car’s engine utilizes four distinct piston strokes in order to run effectively.
 There are four steps involved: intake, compression, power and exhaust.
 A car’s ignition timing comes into play during the compression stroke.
 Ignition timing controls when the spark plug fires during this process.

-If you’re interested to find out more about ignition timing, how it works, and how you can modify it to affect the performance of a vehicle, then keep on reading.
+If you’re interested in finding out more about ignition timing, how it works, and how you can modify it to affect the performance of a vehicle, then keep on reading.

 What Is Ignition Timing?